 What is this course about?

-This is a two year vocational course which covers all aspects of health and social care across the life stages.
+This is a two year course which covers different aspects of health and social care.
 It will equip you with the necessary skills, knowledge and understanding of how to provide high quality care and support to others.
+As well as this, communication skills that are vital for providing quality care.

 What you will study?